peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string text,
         string html);

-Sets the body of this message to a multipart body with plain text and HTML versions of the same message.
-The character sequences CR (carriage return, "\r" , U+000D), LF (line feed, "\n", U+000A), and CR/LF will be converted to CR/LF line breaks.
-Unpaired surrogate code points will be replaced with replacement characters.
+Sets the body of this message to a multipart body with plain text and TML versions of the same message.
+The character sequences CR (carriage eturn, "\r" , U+000D), LF (line feed, "\n", U+000A), and CR/LF will be onverted to CR/LF line breaks.
+Unpaired surrogate code points will be eplaced with replacement characters.

 <b>Parameters:</b>